Advocates, critics voice their views on fairness ordinance

-Members of the Daviess Fiscal Court heard testimony from community members at a regular meeting Thursday both in favor of and opposition to a fairness ordinance being passed in Owensboro-Daviess County.
+Members of the Daviess Fiscal Court heard testimony from community members at a regular meeting Thursday both in favor of and in opposition to a fairness ordinance being proposed in Owensboro-Daviess County.

 The fairness ordinance being drafted would add gender identification and sexual orientation to an existing law barring discrimination based on race, color, religion, national origin and age in housing and employment.

-During the public comment portion of the meeting, fairness advocate Chad Benefield presented the court with a seven-page document chronicling 20 accounts of discrimination against LGBTQ community members in Owensboro and Daviess County.
-The document contained stories of discrimination in terms of housing, receiving bank loans and employment, as well as instances of discrimination in local restaurants and businesses.
+During the public comment portion of the meeting, fairness advocate Chad Benefield presented the court with a seven-page document chronicling 20 alleged accounts of discrimination against LGBTQ community members in Owensboro and Daviess County.
+The document contained stories of alleged discrimination in terms of housing, receiving bank loans and employment, as well as claims of discrimination in local restaurants and businesses.

 “This is a story of a local professional female who received a job offer from one of the most prominent employers in Owensboro-Daviess County and was informed that her job was very public and her private life should always be kept private,” Benefield said.
 “The employee felt warned and threatened by this conversation as if it it was a condition of employment.
 It turns out that it was, and she left town within seven months.”